Six reasons the Electric Vehicle landslide will just accelerate

 Charging is not a problem in Germany today.
 Although Germany has the most charging points, it is in the middle of the pack in terms of charging point density due to its size.
 Download apps and plan your route, and then it will go smoothly.

-And here is the report.
+And here is the report

 The route went from Stuttgart city center to Berlin Alexanderplatz.
 Instead of the BYD Atto 3 I had ordered, I was given a Cupra Born with 56 kWh.

-The other Cupra is driven by a young couple.
-They pass the waiting time while charging with food and a cell phone.
+The other Cupra is being driven by a young couple.
+They pass the waiting time while charging with food and cell phones.
 I ask them why they drive electric.
-“My employer stipulates that.
+"My employer stipulates that.
 Either EV or hybrid.
-“I opted for the Born,” says Thomas.
+"I opted for the Born," says Thomas.
 He comes from Peine near Hanover.
-“The waiting times are a bit long,” says his girlfriend.
-“It’s a bit different with a Tesla, which has a range of 500 km and can be charged with 150 kWh.”
+"The waiting times are a bit long," says his girlfriend.
+"It's a bit different with a Tesla, which has a range of 500 km and can be charged with 150 kWh."

 This stop will be the best charging experience of the whole trip.